 We’ve created this guide to help you get closer to your French customers.
 A web presence that is in tune with France’s culture will make your customers feel well disposed to you, and give them confidence in doing business with you.
-Get the little details right, and you'll be in a good position for your French marketing efforts
+By understanding these little yet important details, you'll be in a good position for your French marketing efforts.

 2 The main language